In today’s post, I’m sharing some great ways to not only survive, but also enjoy, the holidays as a Highly Sensitive Person.

 Being a Highly Sensitive Person is not a flaw

 Being a Highly Sensitive Person is an innate trait you are born with.
 It’s not a disorder or something that needs to be fixed.
-It’s simply the way your body and mind process and take in the world around you.
+It’s simply the way your body and mind processes and takes in the world around you.

 There are many advantages and benefits to being a Highly Sensitive Person.